Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Ill-Posedness Analysis of the ISAC-CSI Operator

-Consequently, these observations imply that once the frequency-dimension diversity is fixed by system constraints, the spatial selection of the \ac{ROI} becomes the predominant factor in governing the problem’s ill-posedness.
-In this regime, the system’s conditioning is highly dictated by the inclusion of strong coherent background columns, underscoring \ac{ROI} restriction as the decisive mechanism for stabilizing the material reconstruction process.
+Consequently, these observations imply that once the frequency-dimension diversity is fixed by system constraints, the spatial selection of the \ac{ROI} becomes the predominant factor in governing the problem's ill-posedness.
+In this regime, the system's conditioning is highly dictated by the inclusion of strongly coherent background columns, underscoring \ac{ROI} restriction as the decisive mechanism for stabilizing the material reconstruction process.